-Five spinal nerves give rise to the formation of 3 trunks which subsequently divide into 6 divisions, located anteriorly and posteriorly.
-From these divisions, merging of nerves will form 3 cords as the lateral, posterior, and medial cords.
-Finally, 5 specific nerves will arise from the cords as the terminal branches of the brachial plexus, allowing specific muscles of the upper limb to perform corresponding actions.
+Five spinal nerves give rise to the formation of three trunks, which subsequently divide into six divisions, located anteriorly and posteriorly.
+From these divisions, merging of nerves will form three cords as the lateral, posterior, and medial cords.
+Finally, five specific nerves will arise from the cords as the terminal branches of the brachial plexus, allowing specific muscles of the upper limb to perform corresponding actions.
 These terminal branches include the following: musculocutaneous, axillary, radial, median, and ulnar nerves.
-Aside from these nerves, there are also collateral nerves which are found in the brachial plexus which innervate the proximal limb muscles as they arise proximal to the ventral rami, trunks, and cords.
-Brachial plexus injuries is regarded as one of the most debilitating injuries afflicting the upper extremity.
+Aside from these nerves, there are also collateral nerves that exist in the brachial plexus, which innervate the proximal limb muscles as they arise proximal to the ventral rami, trunks, and cords.
+Brachial plexus injuries qualify as one of the most debilitating injuries afflicting the upper extremity.

-Musculocutaneous nerve arises from C5 and C6 which innervates all the muscles of the arm anteriorly, enabling motor functions such as flexing the elbow and supination by the biceps brachii.
-The median nerve originates from C5 to T1 spinal nerves which primarily innervates the anterior forearm (with a section innervated by the ulnar nerve) and the hand (thenar and central sections).
+Musculocutaneous nerve arises from C5 and C6, which innervates all the muscles of the arm anteriorly, enabling motor functions such as flexing the elbow and supination by the biceps brachii.
+The median nerve originates from C5 to T1 spinal nerves, which primarily innervates the anterior forearm (with a section innervated by the ulnar nerve) and the hand (thenar and central sections).
 Median nerve allows pronation of the forearm and flexion of the wrist and digits, together with the opposition of the thumb.
 The ulnar nerve from C8 to T1 spinal nerves constitutes to the innervation of the anterior forearm (with a section innervated by the median nerve) and the hand (hypothenar and central sections).
-The central section which involves the palmar and dorsal aspects are responsible for adduction and abduction of second to fifth digits, respectively.
-Unlike the median nerve which allows opposition, the ulnar nerve is responsible for adduction of the thumb .
+The central section, which involves the palmar and dorsal aspects, are responsible for the adduction and abduction of second to fifth digits, respectively.
+Unlike the median nerve, which allows opposition, the ulnar nerve is responsible for the adduction of the thumb.

-By the start of the fifth week in utero, the human embryo develops forelimbs and hind limbs which are observed as “paddle-shaped” buds.
+By the start of the fifth week in utero, the human embryo develops forelimbs and hind limbs, observable as “paddle-shaped” buds.
 The buds of the forelimbs are located to the pericardial swelling posteriorly at the level of the fourth cervical somites down to the level of the first thoracic somites.
-This is the stage where peripheral nerves are developed from the growing brachial plexus into the mesenchyme of the developing upper limb, while spinal nerves are developed to both dorsal and ventral aspects of the limb in the form of segmental bands.
+This is the stage where peripheral nerves are developed from the growing brachial plexus into the mesenchyme of the developing upper limb, while spinal nerves develop to both dorsal and ventral aspects of the limb in the form of segmental bands.
 This embryogenic development reveals the development and innervation of the brachial plexus.
-Segmental bands of the spinal nerves are formed following the proximal and distal gradient which indicates that the muscles proximal to the brachial plexus are innervated by the higher segmental band of C5 and C6, and in contrast, the muscles distal to the brachial plexus are innervated by the lower segmental band of C8 and T1.
+Segmental bands of the spinal nerves form following the proximal and distal gradient, which indicates that the muscles proximal to the brachial plexus receive innervation by the higher segmental band of C5 and C6.
+In contrast, the muscles distal to the brachial plexus obtain nerve supply from the lower segmental band of C8 and T1.

 Patients typically lose sensation, motor power, and often experience disabling neuropathic pain following traumatic brachial plexus injuries.
 Historically, surgical procedures often involved arm amputation, shoulder arthrodesis, and prosthetic replacement for patients with a flail arm.
 More recent technical advances in peripheral nerve surgery over the last few decades have significantly enhanced the long-term outcomes of brachial plexus treatment.